-1. The Agriculture and Food Industry Ministry (Mafi) together with the Malaysian Agricultural Research and Development Institute, Federal Agricultural Marketing Agency, Area Farmers' Organisation (Pertubuhan Peladang Kawasan), private sector and non-governmental organisations (NGO) to incentivise quality investments in the agricultural sector.
+The Ministry of Agriculture and Food Industry (Mafi) together with the Malaysian Agricultural Research & Development Institute (Mardi), Federal Agricultural Marketing Agency (Fama), Area Farmers' Organisation/Pertubuhan Peladang Kawasan (PPK), private sector and non-governmental organisations (NGOs) to incentivise quality investments in the agricultural sector.

-There must be stronger strategic collaboration and joint-ventures between the government, private sector and NGO to promote and enhance our food security.
+There must be stronger strategic collaboration and joint ventures between the government, private sector, and NGOs to promote and enhance our food security.